BorisKlimchenko/BorisKlimchenko/README.md

 <br>

 ### 📡 System Status
 > *"The map is not the territory.
-The token is not the meaning."*
+The token is not the meaning."* — Alfred Korzybski

 * **Current Instance:** `SMA-01 Core Engine` (Semantic Motion Adapter).
 * **Mission:** Refactoring generative prototypes into scalable, object-oriented R&D protocols.